tjcsl/tin/docs/source/contributing/tests.rst

       assignment.save()

    @pytest.usefixtures("all_assigments_quiz")
-   def test_something():
+   def test_something(assignment):
-      # test something, but now all assignments are quizzes
+      # test something, but now assignment is a quiz
       ...